-About 30 minutes before you are due to go to theatre you will be taken to a private room so that you can change into a theatre gown.

-You can wear cotton underwear provided it will not interfere with your operation site.
-The nurse will be able to advise you.

-Once changed you will be shown to either the male or female pre-operative waiting room until you walk to theatres.
+- A short time before you are due to go to theatre you will be taken to a private room so that you can change into a theatre gown. - You can wear cotton underwear provided it will not interfere with your operation site.
+The nurse will be able to advise you. - Once changed you will be shown to either the male or female preoperative waiting room until you walk to theatre. - waiting room until you walk to theatres.

-Your belongings will be taken to your designated ward.